 Schools will primarily serve breakfast in classrooms.
-Because masks cannot be worn while eating, proper physical distancing is more important than ever.
+We will utilize Community Risk Levels from the CDC to govern social distancing practices in our cafeteria and classrooms.
 Students will be prohibited from sharing lunch items with each other and, unless there is prior administrative permission, outside food will not be delivered to the school.

 When eating in the classroom, students with food allergies may need appropriate accommodations.
 These may include, for example, taking the student to another location, such as a school conference room or the multipurpose room, with one friend (so long as physical distancing can be maintained in the alternate location).
-When eating in the cafeteria or other areas outside of the classroom, increased safety measures may include the following:
+When eating in the cafeteria or other areas outside of the classroom, increased safety measures may include the following depending on Community Risk Levels: